Type 904 general stores issue ship: Type 904B

 Only a single Type 904A was built before production is switched to Type 904B, two of which are currently under construction.
 The biggest difference between Type 904B and its predecessor Type 904A is the addition of hangar onboard Type 904B, where Type 904A only had a landing platform.
 Other improvements include the replacement of older twin gun mounts by new H/PJ15 single 30 mm gun mounts and more advanced electronics such as radars.
-These difference are enough for Type 904B to receive a new NATO reporting name Danyao II class.
+These differences are enough for Type 904B to receive a new NATO reporting name Danyao II class.